DrankRock/CMList/README.md

 - copy the list in csv format to the clipboard
 - sort the tables as you want quickly and easily
 - "Duplicate Selection" button
+- Export and copy only links, or everything

-### Bugs
+### TODO
 - You can't currently sort the bottom list of cards

-### TODO
-- Add language+condition to cm links
-- add options to export only selection, links, or everything

 ### Misc
 This tool was developed and tested on **Ubuntu 22.04.1 LTS**.
 If you face any issue, please report them in the issue